jayesh1017/core-proxy/README.md

-# core-proxy
+# Kamailio-Core
-Simple Kamailio script acting as a core proxy.
-The Edge Proxy config can be found at https://github.com/jayesh1017/kamailio-edge.git
-Edit the vars.cfg according to your system's IP Address.
+This script acts as a centralized proxy server which can communicate with multilpe kamailio edge proxies.
+It uses the path module to maintain the route.
+The script intentionally ignores authentication.